binux/yaaw/README.md

 Tips
 ----
 * All your settings on web is temporary. **Settings will be lost after aria2 restarted.**
 * Tasks(including which is not finished) will be lost after aria2 restarted.
-Using `--save-session=SOME/WHERE` and reload with `--continue=ture --input-file=SOME/WHERE` to continue.
+Using `--save-session=SOME/WHERE` and reload with `--continue=true --input-file=SOME/WHERE` to continue.
 * Using `$HOME/.aria2/aria2.conf` to save your options.
 * For more infomations about aria2, visit [Aria2 Manual](http://aria2.sourceforge.net/manual/en/html/)